Eschatologue/CM_wiki/docs/class/bard/swords.md

 > *Turn Combat Mastery into a Performance*

-Bards of the College of Swords are called blades, and they entertain through daring feats of weapon prowess.
-Blades perform stunts such as sword swallowing, knife throwing and juggling, and mock combats.
-Though they use their weapons to entertain, they are also highly trained and skilled warriors in their own right.

-Their talent with weapons inspires many blades to lead double lives.
-One blade might use a circus troupe as cover for nefarious deeds such as assassination, robbery, and blackmail.
-Other blades strike at the wicked, bringing justice to bear against the cruel and powerful.
-Most troupes are happy to accept a blade's talent for the excitement it adds to a performance, but few entertainers fully trust a blade in their ranks.

-Blades who abandon their lives as entertainers have often run into trouble that makes maintaining their secret activities impossible.
-A blade caught stealing or engaging in vigilante justice is too great a liability for most troupes.
-With their weapon skills and magic, these blades either take up work as enforcers for thieves' guilds or strike out on their own as adventurers.
+Bards of the College of Swords are called blades.
+They turn martial prowess into spectacle, captivating audiences with graceful duels, knife tricks, and theatrical combat.
+Their flair for performance hides deadly precision, making them as dangerous as they are dazzling.

+Many blades walk a fine line between entertainer and operative.
+Some use their talents to fight injustice or pursue secret agendas, while others chase coin and chaos.
+Whether in the spotlight or the shadows, a blade is always performing.

 ### Level 3: Martial Training